kafuji/pmxmerge/README.md

 ## Example Usage

+### GUI version

+Run pmxmerge_gui.exe or `python pmxmerge_gui.py` to launch the graphical user interface (GUI) for PMXMerge.
+You can use the GUI to easily merge PMX files without needing to use the command line.
+The GUI provides a user-friendly interface for selecting files and performing the merge operation.

+You can specify the base PMX file, the patch PMX file, and the output PMX file in the GUI.
+Drag and drop the files into the GUI or use the file selection dialog to choose the files.
+Then click the "Merge" button to perform the merge operation.
+See the console output for any errors or warnings during the merge process.

 ### Python version

 Example command to merge a base PMX file with a patch PMX file and output the result to a new PMX file: